-When you click the A button in the palette, it selects the text tool.
-At the bottom of the palette, you see the different options.
+When you click the button that looks like an A in the toolbox, it selects the text tool.
+At the bottom of the toolbox, you will see the different options.
 Click the Font button that looks like an uppercase and a lowercase case A (like Aa) and select the Sans Bold font.
-Now click the up arrow on the Size box, and select the size as 60.
+Now click the up arrow on the Size box, and select the size as 60 px.
 Move your mouse over to the empty image window, and you will see the mouse pointer change to a text carat.
 Click in the image, and a box pops up in which you can enter the text to add to the image.
 Type in "Ubuntu."
 With the text entry still open, click the up arrow on the Size box so the text fills most of the window.
 As you can see, you can adjust the text while it is in the image.
 When you are happy with the formatting, click Close on the text entry box.
 Your image should look a little like Figure 6-4.

-Now in the palette, click the button that has a cross with an arrow on each end.
+Now in the toolbox, click the button that has a cross with an arrow on each end.
 You can use this tool to move the text around.
 Click the black text, and move the mouse.